 Artificial intelligence has the potential to help older adults with cancer communicate with their doctors and participate more fully in decisions about their treatment, according to new Cornell research.

-A team led by Yuexing Hao, a doctoral student in the field of human centered design, has developed an AI tool that uses and large language models to identify treatment options based on patients’ diagnoses, demographic information and priorities.
+A team led by Yuexing Hao, a doctoral student in the field of human centered design, has developed an AI tool that uses machine learning and large language models to identify treatment options based on patients’ diagnoses, demographic information and priorities.

 Then it provides AI-generated information on each option’s survival rates, potential side effects and risks, along with links to high-quality online support resources.